Loading...

 Incorporate Healthy Fats

-Add a small serving of lean protein such as grilled chicken or tofu to your salad to help manage glucose levels.
+Add lean protein sources like grilled chicken or tofu to your salad to help stabilize blood sugar levels.

 Use Vinegar-Based Dressings